nyator/entrynest/README.md

 3. **Organize:** Use categories and tags to organize your entries.
 4. **Search & Filter:** Use the search bar or filters to quickly find entries.
 5. **Edit/Delete:** Click on any entry to edit or delete it.
-6. **Switch Theme:** Toggle between light and dark mode from the settings.

 ---